Bonface-Osoro/saleos/README.md

 ## Required Data

 To use `saleos` the following datasets are required.
-1. Launch history dataset : These dataset contains information about the number of launches, dates and types used by constellations that have already launched their satellites.
+1. Launch history dataset : These dataset contains information about the number of launches, dates and types of rockets used by constellations that have already launched their satellites.
 In this case, Starlink and OneWeb.
 2. Life cycle assessment dataset : This dataset contains the emission types and impact category of major rockets and constellations.
 3. Scenario data : This file contains the information that is used to estimate the emission of constellations (Starlink & OneWeb) that have already launched their satellites, Kuiper that is yet to launch as well as a hypothetical Geostationary Earth Orbit (GEO) communication satellite operator.
-It also contains the information for modelling a generic hydrocarbon and hydrogen fuel based rocket.
+It also contains the information for modeling a generic hydrocarbon (HYC) and hydrogen (HYD) fuel based rocket.

 The three datasets are stored in the folder, `data/raw`